MickeyKay/better-font-awesome-library/README.md

 1. [To Do](https://github.com/MickeyKay/better-font-awesome-library#to-do)

 ## Introduction ##
-The Better Font Awesome Library allows you to always integrate the latest available version of Font Awesome into your WordPress project, along with accompanying CSS, shortcode, and TinyMCE icon shortcode generator.
+The Better Font Awesome Library allows you to automatically integrate the latest available version of Font Awesome into your WordPress project, along with accompanying CSS, shortcode, and TinyMCE icon shortcode generator.
 Furthermore, it creates an [object](https://github.com/MickeyKay/better-font-awesome-library#the-better-font-awesome-library-object) that you can easily use to create your own functionality.

 ## Features ##
 * Automatically fetches the most recent available version of Font Awesome, meaning you no longer need to manually update the version included in your theme/plugin.